jeradrutnam/jeradrutnam.github.io/_posts/2016-08-01-writing-a-language-extension-for-adobe-brackets.md

 <br>

 And you are Done.
 Langauge extension should detect as below, Now you can play more with RegEx and [CodeMirror defineSimpleMode](https://codemirror.net/demo/simplemode.html){:target="_blank"}
 API options to achieve required code highlightings.
-Furthermore you can read [CodeMirror defineMode](https://codemirror.net/doc/manual.html#modeapi){:target="_blank"} API for more advanve use cases.
+Furthermore you can read [CodeMirror defineMode](https://codemirror.net/doc/manual.html#modeapi){:target="_blank"} API for more advance use cases.

 <img src="/images/post/brackets_custom_language_extension.png" class="img-responsive">